cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 B computes a generator g = G.calculate_generator(H,PRS,CI,sid), scalar yb = G.sample\_scalar() and group element Yb = G.scalar\_pow(yb,g).
 B sends MSGb = network\_encode(Yb, ADb) with optional associated data ADb to A.

-Upon reception of MSGa, B checks that MSGa was properly generated conform with the chosen encoding of network messages (notably correct length fields).
+Upon reception of MSGa, B checks that MSGa was properly generated in conformity with the chosen encoding of network messages (notably correct length fields).
 If this parsing fails, then B MUST abort.
 (Testvectors of examples for invalid messages when using lv\_cat() as network\_encode function for
 CPace are given in the appendix.)
 B then computes K = G.scalar\_pow\_vfy(yb,Ya).
 B MUST abort if K=G.I.